Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận10/01/2024

-EY Parthenon statistics show that the average profit margin of the world's top 26 gaming companies in 2020 was 24.9%.
-This figure dropped to only 23.5% in 2021 and in 2022 it was only recorded at 18.1%.
+Statistics from EY Parthenon show that the average profit margin of the world's top 26 gaming companies in 2020 was 24.9%.
+This figure decreased to just 23.5% in 2021 and further to only 18.1% in 2022.

-In Vietnam, statistics on the profit margin of game companies are only about 2-5%, not to mention loss-making projects.
+In Vietnam, statistics on the profit margin of game companies only reach about 2-5%, not to mention loss-making projects.
 Compared to the average profit margin of the top 26 game companies in the world above, this number is strangely low.

 Garena Vietnam's profit margin is 9 times lower than the average of world game companies, abnormal statistics, figure 1